 “The requirement to provide an insolvency certification for open-ended funds will be done away with under this new entity,” he added.

 At present, there are three options to set up investment funds in Singapore, which includes trusts, limited partnerships or companies under Singapore’s Companies Act.
 All these have limitations.
-For instance, trust structures cannot take the benefit of the India-Singapore tax treaty
+For instance, trust structures cannot take the benefit of the India-Singapore tax treaty under existing norms.

 The enactment of SVACC is expected to enhance Singapore’s competitiveness as a domicile for investment funds and re-domicile foreign corporate funds to the country.